5.03 MD-MPP Program (John F. Kennedy School of Government)

 Students may request a Kennedy School catalogue, application, or other information or arrange a visit by contacting the Admissions Office (http://www.hks.harvard.edu/degrees/admissions/contact).
 Students must inform their Academic Society and the HMS Registrar’s Office of their intention to pursue a joint degree by May 31 for the fall term and by October 31 for the spring term.

-MD students must complete the entire third-year Principal Clinical Experience (PCE) before enrolling in any Master’s degree program, including the MPP at the Kennedy School of Government.
+MD students must complete the Principal Clinical Experience (PCE) and the third year of the MD program before enrolling in any Master’s degree program, including the MPP at the Kennedy School of Government.
 In addition, the master’s program must be completed prior to or in conjunction with the final year of the MD program.